Pius-aaron04/alx-pre_course/README.md

-This is my first Readme
+This repository is strictly for ALX projects.
+Mean for hard things.